 Heart of Virginia District Intergroup is responsible for a local AA Hotline (434-293-6565), sometimes the first contact a suffering alcoholic has with AA.
 We prefer that one of our members, rather than the answering service, answer the phones whenever possible.

-Volunteers answer the phone in the Central Office, located on Emmet Street in Charlottesville, handling live 12 Step calls, community service referrals, and/or directions to or times of local meetings.
+Volunteers answer the phone in the Central Office, located on Emmet Street in Charlottesville, or can have calls forwarded to their personal phone, handling live 12 Step calls, community service referrals, and/or directions to or times of local meetings.

 Typically, volunteer shifts occur every week for two-hour time periods, but if a weekly obligation is too much for you, volunteer for rotating weekend on-call phone Coverage.
 This runs from 4:30 pm Friday afternoon through 9:00 am Monday morning and falls to you once every 2 or 3 months, depending on the number of volunteers in the weekend pool.